MatthAlex/fortran-project-template/docs/TOOLING.md

 ## Language Server

-The Fortran Language Server (`fortls`) provides advanced IDE functionality:
+The Fortran Language Server (`fortls`) provides advanced IDE functionality, and is used by the Modern Fortran extension:

 ### Features